 speed walking New York walking to their next meeting alongside thousands of tourists craning their necks as they gawk up at the Stock Exchange.
 This is where America’s big business deals go down.

 Then you have some of America’s best history, like Trinity Church, one of the oldest churches in America and the Federal Hall, where George Washington was sworn into office!
+It’s definitely worth the visit, but can best be explored with a nice walking tour of Manhattan.

 Assuming you’ve worked up an appetite, may I suggest two of New York’s most famous takeaway foods?
 You can walk to a classic New York City sandwich shop: Katz’s Delicatessen or grab a world-famous New York City bagel.